HCL-TECH-SOFTWARE/domino-backup/docs/snapshot.md

 ## Types of snapshots

-Snapshots are implemented on different levels, which results in different types of backup approaches they can be used for.
+Snapshots are implemented on different levels, which results in different types of backup approaches.

 ### File system snapshots